splunk/public-o11y-docs/apm/apm-use-cases/endpoint-performance.rst

 Alex knows there was a release this morning, so they update the time dropdown to -1h and they select -24h for the comparison so that they can compare the last hour to the same time frame yesterday.

-Alex notices that the checkout/{cardId} endpoint has a 110% increase in P90 latency compared with yesterday.
+Alex notices that the checkout/{cardId} endpoint has a 110% increase in P90 latency compared with the same hour yesterday.

 .. _tag-spotlight: